 On The Other Hand

 Getting back to the point I was trying to make: I would be lying if I said that I always do the most sustainable, most just, most considerate, least self-serving thing.
+Though, most of the time I try hard.
 Of course not.
 But, when it comes to the choices I make in my food, I try to be fairly conscious and conscientious.
 And, to be frank, over the years, I have learned about a number of issues with farming, especially the industrial farming that is so commonplace in the United States and “western world.”

 In fact, Suzanna and I have talked many times over the past few years about becoming vegan.
 And then we would move on to something else while we sipped our lattes, ate our cheese, and, though less frequently, consumed a plate of scrambled eggs.

-Then we recently watched the film Vegucated and the desire to move towards veganism was cemented.
+Then we watched the film Vegucated in 2013 and the desire to move towards veganism was cemented.
 If you are curious about veganism or wish to learn more about what really happens on most farms, I suggest you watch this film.
-It’s available on Netflix, Amazon Prime, and many other sources.
+You can watch it for free on YouTube by clicking on the above video.
 See the Vegucated site for more details.

 Okay, enough beating around the bush, here’s the long and the short of it:

 the businesses and people who bring the vast majority of animal products to market, including meat, eggs, and dairy (yes, even dairy has major issues), treat animals in a disrespectful, cruel, and torturous fashion.

 And they are not exactly doing good things for global warming and managing the world’s resources either.
 This is not to say, that there aren’t a few positives to come out of industrial farming: obviously, many people love animal-based food products.
 And these practices make food affordable for many people.
 But Suzanna and I can no longer support these practices.